upperlinecode/front-end-student-materials/05-advanced-css/02-bootstrap.md

 ```
 ![IMAGE OF A REGULAR BUTTON](https://s3.amazonaws.com/upperline/curriculum-assets/css/regular-button.png)

+Without bootstrap, we'd open up our custom CSS stylesheet, select the button, and change the values of certain properties like background-color and font-size.
+However, with bootstrap, this has already been done.
+All we need to do is apply the right class name.

-Now lets head to the Bootstrap documentation and look at the samples that they have for buttons there:
+Let's head to the [Bootstrap documentation](http://getbootstrap.com/css/#buttons) and look at the samples that they have for buttons there:

 ![BOOTSTRAP DOCUMENTATION](https://s3.amazonaws.com/upperline/curriculum-assets/css/bootstrap-buttons.png)